 This article will help you to change, edit or create the new numbered list as you want.
 If you want to add different characters after the number or letter, it can be done easily and I will let you know how to do that.

 To get started, select the text to which you want to add the numbered list and click the downward arrow of the Numbering button of the Paragraph section in the Home tab.

 - The Number Format which you have used recently is shown Recently Used Number Formats.

 - The Number Formats which you have used in the present document are shown in Document Number Formats.

 You can use the Number Formats available in the Numbering Library.
-Problem comes when the number formats which we want to use is available in the Numbering Library.
+The problem comes when the number formats which we want to use are available in the Numbering Library.
 Here comes the use of this article.
 We can create our own number formats which we want.

 You can select anything like,